Brian Halligan: Career

+In 2022 Halligan also founded Propeller Ventures and directs a $100 million climate tech venture fund specializing in ocean innovation investments.
+Brian is also a senior advisor at Sequoia Capital where he coaches startup founders.

 Publications, speeches, and awards

 Halligan's first book, Inbound Marketing, was co-authored with HubSpot co-founder Dharmesh Shah.
-The thesis of the book is that because people now block marketing that interrupts them, such as advertisements and spam, companies need to instead provide information that is useful to prospects, who will then self-identify.
-Reviewing the book, Meryl Evans said that it contains "elementary stuff..." but it "does a good job for those who don’t have a clue about how to use social media for business."
-It was also reviewed in The Boston Globe.
+They coined the term “inbound marketing” and built a movement around the concept which included organizing the INBOUND conference.
+The thesis of the book is that because people block marketing that interrupts them, such as advertisements and spam, companies need to instead provide information that is useful to prospects, who will then self-identify.
+Reviewing the book, Meryl Evans said that it contains "elementary stuff..." but it "does a good job for those who don’t have a clue about how to use social media for business".
 As of July 2011, the book was in its seventh printing, had sold 40,000 copies, and had been translated into nine languages.

-The book was revised and updated in 2014 in a second edition.

-His second book, Marketing Lessons, was co-authored with David Meerman Scott.
+His second book, Marketing Lessons from the Grateful Dead, was co-authored with David Meerman Scott.
 It uses the marketing activities of the rock band The Grateful Dead as an example of this.
 Scott Kirsner, reviewing this book in The Boston Globe, mentions that the authors say that they were inspired, in part, by an article in The Atlantic by Joshua Green.
 In 2017, Halligan purchased the "Wolf" guitar once owned by Garcia for $1.9M at a charity auction.
 An anonymous donor made an additional donation of $1.6M and so the total benefit the Southern Poverty Law Center was $3.5M.
+He is also co-authoring a Harvard Business Review case study on the group.

 Halligan speaks on marketing and business topics, including at TEDx.
-He was an entrepreneur in residence at MIT and is a senior lecturer, teaching "Designing, Developing, and Launching Successful Products in an Entrepreneurial Environment".
-He previously taught "Entrepreneurial Product Development and Marketing" with Elaine Chen.

 Halligan has been named to Glassdoor’s annual top CEO list several times, listed by Comparably as one of the Top 5 Best CEOs of a Large Company as well as Top 5 Best CEOs for Women and for Diversity.

 He is also an occasional lecturer at Sloan on the science of selling and marketing.
+MIT Sloan honored Halligan in 2023 with the Monosson Prize.

 Daniel Lyons incidents

 In his book Disrupted: My Misadventure in the Start Up Bubble, which is sharply critical of HubSpot's management and culture, former HubSpot employee Daniel Lyons accused Halligan of age discrimination.

-Materials obtained under the Freedom of Information Act showed that certain Hubspot executives working under Halligan considered the book "a financial threat to HubSpot, its share price, and the company’s future potential."
-The FBI report discusses "tactics such as email hacking and extortion" in the attempt to prevent the book from being published.
+Materials obtained under the Freedom of Information Act showed that certain HubSpot executives working under Halligan considered the book "a financial threat to HubSpot, its share price, and the company’s future potential".
+The FBI report discussed "tactics such as email hacking and extortion" in an attempt to prevent the book from being published.

 Halligan was forced to pay financial penalties by the HubSpot board of directors because he failed to promptly alert the board after he discovered that staff members at HubSpot behaved inappropriately.
 "There was definitely some fishiness.
 But I didn’t report it.
 That was my bad," Halligan said about the incident.